 Information on Washington State Ferries is at http://www.wsdot.wa.gov/ferries.

 Applications are open to serve on the Kitsap Ferry Advisory Committees.
-There is currently a vancancy on the Bainbridge Island group.
+There are currently vancancies on the Bainbridge Island and Southworth groups.
 To apply, fill out the online application here.

 For more information, contact Kitsap County Volunteer Services at 360-337-4650 or email@example.com .

 Bainbridge Island Ferry Advisory Committee - Meeting times and locations vary.
 Next meeting 7 p.m.
 Monday, February 10, 2020, upstairs cafeteria section at Town & Country Market, 343 Winslow Way E, Bainbridge Island.

 Kingston Ferry Advisory Committee - Meets at 6:30 p.m. the second Monday of every month, Village Green Community Center, 26159 Dulay Road, Kingston.

 Bremerton Ferry Advisory Committee - Meets at 6:40-8 p.m. the first Wednesday of each month in the third-floor conference room of Kitsap Transit, 200 S. Charleston Blvd., Bremerton.
 January 2020 meeting will be held at 6:40 p.m.
 January 8.

 Southworth Ferry Advisory Committee - Meets from 9-10 a.m. the third Sunday of each month at Whiskey Gulch CoffeePub, 2065 Bay Street, Port Orchard.

 Kitsap County Ferries Advisory committees represent terminals in Bainbridge Island, Kingston Bremerton and Southworth.